DUMBO, Fulton Ferry, and Vinegar Hill tour

 Long moribund as manufacturing declined, DUMBO revived largely because of the foresight and wiles of developer David Walentas of Two Trees Management, which I'll discuss on the tour.
 Renovated buildings now house residential, retail, and office tenants.

 DUMBO has emerged as the home of many tech- and digital-oriented firms and has attracted enormous amounts of new investment.
 Even as the Brooklyn Flea arrives (on Sundays April-November), our walk will show corners that have not yet been buffed.

-Distance from Midtown Manhattan: 20-25 minutes
+Distance from Midtown Manhattan: 20-25 minutes by subway

 Basic tour length: 2.5 hours (see fees)

 Shorter version added on to Brooklyn 101 and Brooklyn 202 tours: 30-90 minutes

 Starting place: Either Fulton Ferry or F train/York Street

 Ending place: Either Fulton Ferry or F train/York Street

 Highlights: History, architecture, waterfront views, parks, arts

 Before/after tour: Food options include the Brooklyn Ice Cream Factory, Grimaldi's Pizza and Juliana's Pizza, and Jacques Torres Chocolate.
 Shake Shack.
 Walk the Brooklyn Bridge.
 NYC Ferry.
 The Brooklyn Flea is in DUMBO April-November.